jarekj9/tizen_watchface_jj1/README.md

 This is a bit tricky, please note, that:
 - Sometimes galaxy watch just needs restart to make it work
 - Wifi Needs to be active
-- Watch needs to be connected while adding certificate
+- Watch needs to be connected while adding certificate (without, app cannot be installed on device)

 Features: